CodeYourFuture/curriculum/content/js3/_index.md

 +++
 title = 'JS3'
-description = 'The plan for JS3'
-layout = 'module'
+description = 'The plan for JS3 is coming soon' layout = 'module' emoji= '📚' menu = ['syllabus']
-emoji= '📚'
-menu = ['syllabus']